 Remember, all this work gets multiplied by the number of your EC2 instances!

 In short, maintaining these systems is a 24/7 job.
 Even if you are a systems administrator, or possess a strong technical background, you won’t have any time at all to focus on development, your project and your business; which is what you should be doing in the first place, instead of maintaining systems.

-Building our own platform from the scratch enabled us to cut-costs and, while giving the savings back to the client:
+Building our own platform from scratch enabled us to cut costs whilst giving the savings back to the client:

 These enable your WordPress site to auto-scale during traffic spikes and slashdot effects, and be highly-available and fault-tolerant.
 Our Enterprise architecture is deeply optimized for WordPress, something that you cannot achieve by using standard cloud services that are designed for the masses.